Logannford/private/README.md

 # PRIVATE

-Private is a social media app that i'm going to (try) and develop using a modern stack to improve different areas of my knowledge.
+Private is a way of anonymising peoples home addresses when making purchases.
-It will be using: Nuxt 3, Vue 3, Pinia, ThreeJS, Tailwind, Supabase, Cypress, Docker, Netlify
+It will be using:

+### Coding technologies:
+• Nuxt 3 + Vue 3
+•  Pinia
+• ThreeJS
+• Tailwind

+### Database
+•  Supabase

+### CMS
+• Prismic

+### Hosting + testing
+• Netlify
+• Cypress

 # Nuxt 3 Minimal Starter